 Bonus tip: If you’re the main admin of a site with many contributors, you might want to disable the advanced options for your other authors/admins.
 Otherwise you could possibly put yourself at risk of having someone redirect a few of a key pages to websites of their own choice, or spitefully turning your biggest hits on Google to noindex.

-While we’ve already covered 10 useful things you can have WordPress SEO by Yoast do for you, the remarkable thing is that we’re still only scratching the surface.
+While we’ve already covered 10 useful things you can have Yoast SEO do for you, the remarkable thing is that we’re still only scratching the surface.
 If you’re still a bit new to SEO for WordPress sites or just in general and feel a bit dumbfounded by terminology, you can check out our Beginner’s Guide to WordPress SEO.
-And be sure to share any tips you have for WordPress SEO by Yoast in the comments section below.
+And be sure to share any tips you have for Yoast SEO in the comments section below.